 Tallest Mountains in South America

-Outside of the gigantic mountains of the Himalayas, South America’s Mount Aconcagua (which is located Argentina, near the border with Chile) is the planet’s highest peak, scaling heights of 22,837 feet.
+Outside of the gigantic mountains of the Himalayas, South America’s Mount Aconcagua (which is located Argentina, near the border with Chile) is the highest peak in the world, scaling heights of 22,837 feet.

 Aconcagua originally began its life as a volcano, part of the incredible Andes Mountains.
 Then, around eight to ten million years ago, shifting tectonic plates lifted the mountain up from its volcanic roots and added even more vertical prominence.